dusanmitrovic-dev/xof-calculator/README.md

   - User-specific rates with override
   - Role-based fallback
 - [ ] Create helper methods to retrieve appropriate rates
+- [x] (v0.66.0) Calculate workflow will only show roles that user has

 ## FUTURE IMPROVEMENTS